naynishb/Uber_ride_Cancel/README.md

 Suggest a solution
-Increase the perk : like additonal perks at the airport perks for accepting rides in the morning going to airport Create recreation centers at airport
+Increase the perk : like additonal perks at the airport perks for accepting rides in the morning going to airport Create recreation centers at the airport